cardillan/mindcode/IDEAS.markdown

   push/pop protection, revert the operation after the function call returns.
 Implement strict/relaxed math model to let the user block this in case the reversed operation produces result not equal to the original one.

-### Case Switching

-* Only perform the optimization when the input value is a known integer
-* Support ranges in when branches
-* Omit range checking where possible (requires invariant inferring)
-* On `advanced` level, convert switches that have overlapping values.

 ### Loop unrolling

-* Loop peeling - unroll first n iterations (possibly with conditions in between), followed by the loop.
+* Loop peeling—unroll first n iterations (possibly with conditions in between), followed by the loop.
 Especially useful if the loop is known to iterate at least n times.
 * Jump-to-middle loop unrolling
   * Using a jump table.
-  * Loops with fixed end condition
+  * Loops with a fixed end condition
   * Loops with fixed start that can run backwards (e.g., `for i in 0 .. n cell1[i] = 0 end` - jump to position
     corresponding to `n` and proceed to `0`).
     * Need a limit on highest possible value of `n`